cs24/cloud-inquisitor/docs/backend/README.rst

 This project provides two of the three pieces needed for the Cloud Inquisitor  system, namely the API backend service and the scheduler process responsible for fetching and auditing accounts.
 The code is built to be completely modular using ``pkg_resource`` entry points for loading modules as needed.
-This allows you to easily build third-party modules without having to update the original codebase.
+This allows you to easily build third-party modules without updating the original codebase.

 ==========